DevExpress/testcafe/docs/articles/documentation/extending-testcafe/browser-provider-plugin/index.md

 ---
 layout: docs
-title: Custom Browser Provider Plugin
+title: Browser Provider Plugin
-permalink: /documentation/extending-testcafe/custom-browser-provider-plugin/
+permalink: /documentation/extending-testcafe/browser-provider-plugin/
 ---
-# Custom Browser Provider Plugin
+# Browser Provider Plugin

 TestCafe has built-in support for testing in a number of popular browsers (see [Directly Supported Browsers](../../using-testcafe/common-concepts/browser-support.md#directly-supported-browsers)).
 If you need to use a different browser (for example, a browser from a cloud service), you can create a **custom browser provider plugin**.